biz-dev-ops/md-docs-cli/README.md

 1. Every `*asyncapi.yaml` anchor is automaticly converted into a html documentation site;
 1. Every `*.feature` anchor is automaticly converted into a code block;
 1. Every markdown anchor is automaticly converted into an html link;
+1. Images are wrapped in figures;
+1. Images can be alligned by adding align=center or align=left or align=right to the url;

 All links are relative so you do not need a webserver.